-In the good old days of rock and roll, one of my tasks, as a program director for a top 40 radio station was to wade through 300 or 400 new records that came in each week from distributors, record companies, and the band playing in the garage not far from my apartment.
+In the good old days of rock and roll, one of my tasks as a program director for a top 40 radio station was to wade through 300 or 400 new records that came in each week from distributors, record companies, and the band playing in the garage not far from my apartment.

 That band playing their own style of music in the garage down the street can now market their music, even if they only appeal to a small group of listeners.
 They don’t need a big record company contract.
 The author and the inventor can get to the market with what they have to sell.
 Entrepreneurs who always dreamed of having their own store or business can have it because now there is a tool called the Internet, by which they can reach and sell to the tiniest of niche markets — and be profitable.

 Chris Anderson, editor-in-chief of Wired magazine, calls the phenomenon “The Long Tail,” which happens to be the title of his bestseller.
 Anderson, a physicist, turned economist, turned editor and author, wasn’t talking about the long tail wagging the dog, although that is exactly what has happened in a marketplace turned upside-down by something he learned studying statistics.

-Anderson: “When ‘The Long Tail’ was published in Wired in October of 2004, it quickly became one of the most-cited articles the magazine had ever run.
+Chris Anderson: When “The Long Tail” was published in Wired in October of 2004, it quickly became one of the most-cited articles the magazine had ever run.
 The three main observations:

 - The tail of available variety is far longer than we realize;